What attachment theory reveals about why some people stay single

-I now know this approach to life doesn’t make much sense.
-The way to attract the perfect partner into your life is completely different than what most people believe.
-Life isn’t a fairy tale.
-There are no easy solutions, despite what the law of attraction gurus will tell you.
+That approach makes less sense than it first seems.
+Attracting a compatible partner tends to work very differently from what most people believe.
+Life isn’t a fairy tale, and there are no easy solutions, despite what the law of attraction gurus will tell you.

-I knew this as soon as I came across “attachment theory” in an article by Mark Manson which describes the nature of emotional attachment between humans, and the four types of people in relationships.
+That realisation often arrives through “attachment theory,” popularised in an article by Mark Manson, which describes the nature of emotional attachment between humans and the four types of people in relationships.

-Week after week, month after month and year after year this same thing happens.
-I continue to succeed at my external focuses in life, but don’t have any success at building any kind of emotional and loving connection with a romantic partner.
+Week after week, month after month, and year after year, the same thing happens.
+There can be plenty of success at external goals in life alongside little success at building any kind of emotional and loving connection with a romantic partner.

 4 types of people in relationships, according to attachment theory

 As Manson explains, attachment theory began in the 1950s and has since amassed a sizeable body of research behind it.
 In short, researchers have found that the way in which infants get their needs met by their parents determines their “attachment strategy” throughout their lives.
-Your attachment strategy likely explains why your relationships have succeeded or failed, the manner in which they did and why you’re attracted to who you’re attracted to.
+A person’s attachment strategy likely explains why their relationships have succeeded or failed, the manner in which they did, and why they are attracted to who they are attracted to.

 The four attachment strategies people adopt are: secure, anxious, avoidant and anxious-avoidant.